 Costco has been selling its famous pumpkin pie for $5.99 since 1987.
-The only way the pie has evolved is growing from 10 inches to its current size of 12 inches, according to a recent article in the Costco Connection.
+The only way the pie has evolved is by growing from 10 inches to its current size of 12 inches, according to Reader’s Digest.

 “It’s delicious and feeds a lot of guests,” Perez said.

-Costco 4-by-6-inch prints start at 19 cents each, and poster prints start at $6.99 each.
-In comparison, 4-by-6-inch prints start at 23 cents each at Walgreens and CVS, and poster prints start at $10.99 each.
+Costco 4-by-6-inch prints start at 11 cents each.
+By comparison, 4-by-6-inch prints start at 25 cents each at Walgreens.
 This might not seem like huge savings, but if you need a large volume of prints, the price difference can add up fast.

 Costco’s Kirkland Signature Organic Extra Virgin Olive Oil is professional-chef-approved.
 In the cookbook “Salt Fat Acid Heat,” Samin Nosrat recommends this brand as one of the best-tasting olive oils you can get for your money, HuffPost reported.

-Costco’s store brand of creamy almond butter costs $8 for 27 ounces — which is less than 30 cents an ounce.
+Costco’s store brand of creamy almond butter costs $8.99 for 27 ounces — which is 33 cents an ounce.
 Not only is Costco’s almond butter cheaper than what you’d get at most stores, but it’s healthier too, Cooking Light reported.
 The only ingredient in Costco’s almond butter is roasted almonds, with no additional oils added.